What is Valerian?

 When taking a standardized extract, or a valerian root sleep formula that may contain other ingredients; it is recommended that you follow the instructions listed by the manufacturer or consult a doctor trained in herbal medicine.

-Herbal Roots aka Mortar and Pestle Herbs Valerian is proudly made in the USA and is non-GMO with no fillers, binders, soy or gluten.
+Herbal Roots Valerian is non-GMO with no fillers, binders, soy, or gluten.
 It also has no high fructose corn syrup, sugar, wheat, tree nuts, soy, peanuts, or preservatives.